mcastilho/marcio.io/content/blog/singleton-pattern-in-go.md

 }
 ```

-By far this is the best approach to this problem, ensuring thread-safety and minimizing the contention.
+This is the best approach, but still is not perfect.
+Since due to compiler optimizations there is not an atomic check on the instance store state.
+With all the technical considerations this is still not perfect.
+But it is much better than the initial approach.

 But...
-I believe we could do better by looking into how the Go Language and standard library implements go routines syncronization.
+I believe we could do better by looking into how the Go Language and standard library implements go routines synchronization.

 ### An Idiomatic Singleton Approach in Go